Spotify's 'Pre-Nostalgia' Reimagines Memory with Music

 For listeners, 'Pre-Nostalgia' is more than just another playlist feature.
 It taps into the idea that music isn't just a reflection of the past but can also be a tool for shaping future experiences.
 Spotify's new feature encourages users to imagine their future lives and soundscape them accordingly.
 This approach could change how people interact with their music libraries, focusing on the anticipation of moments rather than the recollection of them.

 Spotify's VP of Product, Gustav Söderström, noted in a statement that the feature "invites users to think about music as a part of their future narratives."
 While this sounds like a PR pitch, there's a kernel of truth in the potential for music to influence how we anticipate and remember future events.
+Music can serve as a powerful cue for memory recall, and by associating specific songs with anticipated events, users might find their future memories enriched by these curated soundtracks.

 A Shift in Listening Habits